carlstedt1/Blackjack-Game/README.md

 FEATURES:
 Up to 8 players.
+Using MAC emojis to visualize cards.
 Hit or pass.
-Blackjack check.
+Automatic Blackjack check.
-Bust check.
+Automatic Bust check.
-Split feature.
+Split hand feature.
 Automated dealer.
 Shows win or loss for all hands including split hands.